clusterking/clusterking/doc/development.rst

     git clone https://github.com/clusterking/clusterking
     cd clusterking
-    pip3 install --user .[plotting,dev]
+    pip3 install --user ".[plotting,dev]"

-This will enable you to run our unittests and more.
+This will enable you to run our unittests, build the documentation and more.

 Git hooks